copier-org/copier/README.md

 The keys `_exclude`, `_include`, `_skip_if_exists`, `_tasks`, and `_extra_paths` in the `copier.yml` file, will be treated as the default values for the `exclude`, `include`, `tasks`, and , `extra_paths` arguments to
 `copier.copy()`.

-Note that they become just *the defaults*, so any explicitely-passed argument will overwrite them.
+Note that they become just *the defaults*, so any explicitly-passed argument will overwrite them.

 ```yaml